-Subject Target Grade: This is the grade that the student should be aiming at for the end of the year.
-It is an aspirational grade based on prior achievement, usually at Key Stage 2 but may include performance shown at an earlier stage of Key Stage 3.
+Subject Target Grade: This is the grade that the student should be aiming at for the end of the course.
+It is an aspirational grade based on prior achievement, usually at Key Stage 2 but may include performance at Key Stage 3.
 Please be clear that the subject target is NOT a forecast grade.
 Some pupils meet their targets; some pupils exceed them but some do not achieve their target grade.